Superman vs. Beatlemania

 You'll have to forgive my skepticism here, but I kind of doubt the Beatles included the comics in the film to "repay" DC for publicity.
 As if they needed Jimmy Olsen to help get them noticed!
 Can you imagine a kid in 1964 reading the comic and thinking, "Hmm...who are these 'Beatles' Jimmy speaks of?
 I'll have to look them up."
 And as noted, it's not like they're treated very respectfully.

-More likely the comics are just one more little sight gag in a film littered with them, the idea of director Dick Lester, the prop master or some other crewmember.
+More likely the comics are just one more fleeting sight gag in a film littered with them, the idea of director Dick Lester, the prop master or some other crewmember.
 What makes it a bit more interesting, though, is the publication dates of the issues featured.
-A bit later in the scene, John Lennon takes a seat at the organ and we get a better look at the books, allowing us to determine the specific issues:
+A bit later in the scene, John Lennon takes his place at the organ and we get a better look at the books, allowing us to determine the specific issues:

 On display are Action Comics #304 (Sep.
 '63), 311 (Apr.
 64) and 314 (Jul.
 '64), Superman #165 (Nov.
 '63) and 166 (Jan.
 '64 ), and Superman's Pal Jimmy Olsen #65 (Dec.
 62), 67 (Mar.
 '63) and 75 (Mar.
 '64).